Immigration/Acculturation

 — Victoriya Slavich, Psychiatric Nurse Practitioner in New York, NY

-— Vivienne Kim, Associate Marriage & Family Therapist in Berkeley, CA
+— Daiana Chapman, Marriage and Family Therapist Associate in San Diego, CA

 I was born and raised in the small, beautiful South American country of Ecuador, and immigrated to the United States when I was 17 years old.
 I am a Licensed Associate Counselor and completed my Master’s Degree in Mental Health Counseling at the University of Phoenix.
 I currently provide therapy for children (ages 6+), adolescents, adults, couples, families, and individuals from different populations.
 I am also a bi-lingual therapist fluent in Spanish and English.